DuongNhatThanh/Chatbot_ver13/README.md

 conda activate env_name
 ```

-#### Step3.
+#### Step 3.
 Before starting your application, you need to fill in some evironment variables.
 Create a `.env` file and fill in these
 ```bash
 OPENAI_API_KEY = "sk-dTKKIChoB9Odh6JlFCbuaKpJVeojvF..."
 LANGCHAIN_API_KEY = "lsv2_pt_835e83bf17f94c78bc4e7b7..."